 Here’s how it works:

-For your first order, you’ll receive a sustainable metal shampoo bottle and pump in custom-fit 100% recycled boxes (no packing peanuts, Styrofoam, or airbags).
+For your first order, you’ll receive liquid shampoo in an aluminum bottle with a pump in a custom-fit 100% recycled box (no packing peanuts, Styrofoam, or airbags).

 Once empty, order a refill and be sure to select “no pump”.